-Accounting Standard Description Effective Date Effect on the Financial Statements In April 2014, the FASB issued ASU 2014-08, Reporting of Discontinued Operations and Disclosures of Disposals of Components of an Entity.
+Accounting Standard In April 2014, the FASB issued ASU 2014-08, Reporting of Discontinued Operations and Disclosures of Disposals of Components of an Entity.

+Description

 This update provides a narrower definition of discontinued operations than existing standards.
 A disposal of a component of an entity or a group of components of an entity is required to be reported in discontinued operations if the disposal represents a strategic shift that has or will have a major effect on the entity's operations or financial results.
 This ASU also provides guidance on the financial statement presentations and disclosures of discontinued operations.
-We early adopted this ASU for the year ended October 31, 2015.
-This pronouncement did not have a material impact on our consolidated financial statements.